aigc-apps/PAI-RAG/README.md

 You can use agent with function calling api-tools in PAI-RAG, please refer to the documentation:
 [Agentic RAG](./example_data/function_tools/api-tool-with-intent-detection-for-travel-assistant/README.md)

+# Data Analysis

+You can use data analysis based on database or sheet file in PAI-RAG, please refer to the documentation: [Data Analysis](./docs/data_analysis_doc.md)

 # Parameter Configuration

 For more customization options, please refer to the documentation: